datanav/docs/management-studio.rst

 Now press **"Save"** then **"Start"**.
 To see progress and to make sure pipe is finished, press **"Refresh"**.
 To see result, go to **"Output"** tab.

-To see an exampe please visit LINK exmape
+To see an example please visit LINK example

 Schema
 ^^^^^^